glumac/pattern-profile-warmup/readme.md

 STYLE / APPEARANCE CHANGES IN STYLE.CSS

 Changing the colors scheme of the page to something you personally like.
-Go to Adobe Color (https://color.adobe.com/) and pick out a color scheme that ou like.
+Go to Coolers (https://coolors.co/browser/best/1) and pick out a color scheme that you like.

 Change the following elements' colors: